mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/03_tdm_gui_data_centers_window.md

 **Example:**

 The CRM product is in NY while the Billing Product is in TX.
-The batch process related to the CRM LU runs on NY DC while the batch process related to the Billing LU runs on TX DC.
+The batch process related to the CRM LU runs on the NY DC while the batch process related to the Billing LU runs on the TX DC.